 Deuba becomes sole candidate for Nepal PM

-President of the Nepali Congress party Sher Bahadur Deuba was the sole candidate to run for the election of prime minister, the Parliament Secretariat said on Saturday.
-Any member of the parliament willing to contest the election was asked to register his or her candidacy for the premiership at the Parliament Secretariat.
+Kathmandu, June 4 President of the Nepali Congress party Sher Bahadur Deuba was the sole candidate to run for the election of prime minister, the Parliament Secretariat said on Saturday.
+Any member of the parliament willing to contest the election was asked to register his or her candidacy for the premiership at the Parliament Secretariat, Xinhua reported.

 Discussions